-- 4. Exchange B must be capable of receiving the end-of-pulsing signal (code 15) on automatic calls. - 4.
-Overflow from system No. 5 to system No. 4 - 4.1 In an exchange equipped with system No. 4 and system No. 5 it may be desirable to provide for overflow from a group of circuits operated by system No. 5 to a group operated by system No. 4.
-This may be the case for a call outgoing from an exchange A (Figure 1/Q.180) or for a call from an outgoing exchange K (Figure 2/Q.180) and arriving via a group of circuits in system No. 4 at transit exchange T where a choice must be made between a first-choice route operated by system No. 5 and an overflow route operated by system No. 4.
+4. Exchange B must be capable of receiving the end-of-pulsing signal (code 15) on automatic calls.

+4. Overflow from System No. 5 to System No. 4

+4.1 In an exchange equipped with System No. 4 and System No. 5, it may be desirable to provide for overflow from a group of circuits operated by System No. 5 to a group operated by System No. 4.
+This may be the case for a call outgoing from an exchange A (Figure 1/Q.180) or for a call from an outgoing exchange K (Figure 2/Q.180) and arriving via a group of circuits in System No. 4 at transit exchange T where a choice must be made between a first-choice route operated by System No. 5 and an overflow route operated by System No. 4.

-1) These register functions may be combined in a single register.
+&lt;sup>3) These register functions may be combined in a single register.

-- 4.2 There are two possible ways of arranging for the overflow, in particular in respect to the moment at which the decision is taken to use the overflow route:
+4.2 There are two possible ways of arranging for the overflow, in particular with respect to the moment at which the decision is taken to use the overflow route:

-- Single exploration:

-- Double exploration.
+- Single exploration; - Double exploration.